 That said, it’s now the only thing they charge for, so the overall package is still very attractive.
 Additionally, for those processing over $200K/month, they offer customized rates upon contact.

 Everything else, from ACH transfers to ATM withdrawals, remain completely fee-free.
+However, they do add 3% conversion fee for non-USD ATM withdrawals.

 Mercury at a glance